babsey/nest-desktop-legacy/docs/user/usage.rst

   With network changes it makes a snapshot of the network afterwards and push to the network history list.
   With this network history you can undo or redo the network changes.
+  A load from a network from the history is called `checkout network`.